SQL ANY Operator

 Try it

-Using SQL ANY with the greater than operator example #
+Using SQL ANY operator with > (Greater Than) #

 SELECT